jazzyray/mirror-standards/gtg.md

-# Good to Go Standard
+# Good to Go Service Standard

-Synopsis: Ontotext DSP services must provide a standard operation health status mechanism.
+Synopsis: Ontotext DSP services must provide a standard operational health status mechanism.
 All RESTful services must provide a /__gtg endpoint.
 The endpoint will enable client to inspect the operational health of the service instance.
 The /__gtg endpoint is expected to return a simple status only and not provide information of dependent service status.
-The /health endpoint should be used to inspect the aggregate health from all external dependencies.
+The [/health](health.md) endpoint should be used to inspect the aggregate health from all external dependencies.

 # Table of Contents